-The barracks for the Fort Snelling band originally housed about 28 military musicians.
-Built in 1903, the yellow brick band barracks features a three-story projecting bay with wooden porches on both sides on the first and second stories.
+The yellow brick barracks for the Fort Snelling band originally housed about 28 military musicians.
+Built in 1903, the barracks feature a three-story projecting bay with wooden porches on both sides on the first and second stories.
 The porches were originally open but the first-floor porches have now been enclosed.
 The second-story porches feature round, wooden columns to support the roof of the porch.
 Palladian windows add a graceful touch to the third story on both sides of the building.
-Inside, hardwood floors and tin tile ceiling extended throughout the main floor.
-The main floor includes a small kitchen, and each floor has its own bathroom.
+Inside, hardwood floors and tin tile ceilings extend throughout the main floor.
+The main floor included a small kitchen, and each floor had its own bathroom.
 The building is in good condition, but the wooden porches are beginning to crumble.

 Commonly Known As: Band Barracks

 Last year of occupancy: 1993